Free Astrophotography Workshop

 10:00 p.m. - Midnight

 Shuttle hours will be extended for the festival.
-As parking will be limited, we advise parking at the Shuttle Station or boarding from your campground in the park.
+Parking near the telescope field is intended for disabled visitors who are unable to take the shuttle.
+Even then, parking is extremely limited.
+We advise parking at the Shuttle Station or boarding from your campground in the park.
+No parking in the visitor center lot.
 Shuttles will run until 12:15 a.m.

 Volunteers point their telescopes at some of the night sky's most spectacular sights.
 White-light flashlights are prohibited due to their negative impact on night vision.